 Providence Pass Provides Art Therapy

 The inclusion of Art Therapy in the Providence Pass portfolio of proven integrated health services strengthens even further the therapeutic potential of our holistic teen-oriented program.
 Students enjoy Art Therapy.
-It is a caring, uplifting, and effective technique for providing teens with an avenue of enjoyable treatment from which they will benefit.
+It is a caring, uplifting, and effective technique for providing teens with an avenue of enjoyable help from which they will benefit.

 Art Therapy is truly advantageous therapy!
 It is based upon the creative process as expressed through art mediums, and the participating students’ interactive analysis of their work with an Art Therapist.
 Art Therapy became defined in the 1940s and developed into a recognized, distinct mental health profession facilitated by certified trained art therapists.
 It works through several different approaches, including Contemplative, Cognitive, Neuroscience, and Behavioral.
 So it is a multi-faceted practical and effectual therapeutic discipline, while also being engaging and stimulating.